-On a cold winter night in 1979 an accidental explosion in the backyard of a Burlington residence nearly killed a young boy.
-As the blast threw the lad to the ground he instinctively raised is hands to his face and covered his eyes, shielding them from the flames and the heat.
+On a cold winter night in 1979 an accidental explosion in the backyard of a Burlington, ON residence nearly killed a young boy.
+As the blast threw the lad to the ground he instinctively raised his hands to his face and covered his eyes, shielding them from the flames and the heat.
 It was a move that would protect the boy’s future as an accomplished visual artist.

-Thirty years later Jason Bouwman is now the principal and creative director of Compass Creative Studio - a brand design consultancy based in Southern Ontario.
-He has been creating effective visual communications for over 15 years.
-He began his career as an illustrator and graphic designer while still enrolled in Sheridan College’s Technical illustration program.
-Over the years he has helped many organizations and businesses to express their mission & vision, to develop their brand’s identity and to find their “visual voice”.
+Forty years later, Jason Bouwman is now the principal and creative director of Compass Creative Studio, a brand design consultancy based in Southern Ontario.
+He has been creating effective visual communications for over 30 years, beginning his career as an illustrator and graphic designer while still enrolled in Sheridan College’s Technical illustration program.

-His landscape paintings are typically completed en plein air meaning on location in the open air.
-His work is included in both private and corporate collections both locally and abroad.
-He has shown his art in several galleries including the McMichael Art Gallery in Kleinburg, ON home to one of the largest collections of paintings from the Group of Seven.
+It is landscape painting, however, that remains his biggest passion.
+His landscape paintings are typically completed "en plein air" meaning on location in the open air.
+His work is included in private and corporate collections, both locally and abroad.
+He has shown his art in several galleries, including the McMichael Art Gallery in Kleinburg, ON, home to one of the largest collections of paintings from the Group of Seven.

 Jason is currently working on a large body of work exploring the deserts of the American Southwest for all their beauty and mystery as well as a metaphor for challenging and disorienting seasons of life.